Italian Game

 The Italian Game exhibits a versatile and dynamic nature, offering players a wide range of possibilities.
 It can lead to highly tactical and aggressive positions, sometimes even surpassing the sharpness of the Sicilian Defense.
 On the other hand, it also has the potential to transition into slow and strategic positional games, reminiscent of Ruy Lopez.
 This kind of flexibility and adaptability of the Italian Game have attracted numerous players to incorporate it into their repertoire.

 The main ideas in the Italian Game have their root in the fundamental opening principles such as quick piece development, bringing the king to safety with castling kingside quickly, as well as fighting for the central control and space advantage with pawn moves like c3-d4.
 The reply 1…e5 against the King’s Pawn Opening (1.e4) somewhat weakens the f7, as it is no longer possible to block the a2-g8 diagonal with a move like …e6.
 So, the 3.Bc4 move exactly exploits this fact: The pawn on f7 is black’s main weakness and white’s main target, as it is only defended by the black king.
 The primary game strategy revolves around this target and the pressure on this diagonal.
-Oftentimes, white will try to launch a kingside attack by maneuvering the knight to f5 the square, while black will try to fight back with similar ideas like …Bc5 and the Ne7-Ng6-Nf4 maneuver.
+Oftentimes, White may prepare a kingside assault, often rerouting the knight to f5 to pressure weak squares, while black will try to fight back with similar ideas like …Bc5 and the Ne7-Ng6-Nf4 maneuver.

 Being a widely studied line since the modernization of chess centuries ago, the Italian Game boasts an extensive and intricate theory, encompassing both nuanced strategic ideas and concrete tactical variations.
 Most of the variations that lead to a more positional game arise after Black’s response with 3…Bc5, known as the Guioco Piano Variation, which translates to English as the “quiet game”.
 White’s main options are 4.c3, 4.0-0 or 4.d3, but white can still play ambitiously instead by sacrificing a pawn for activity with 4.b4, the so-called Evans Gambit.
 As an alternative to Guioco Piano, black can play the Two Knights Defense with 3…Nf6 but white can cause a headache for black by starting an early attack.
 One example of a highly aggressive line that involves a knight sacrifice is the so-called Fried Liver Attack: 4.Ng5 d5 5.exd5 Nxd5 6.Nxf7+